BROADSoftware/HADeploy/docsite/docs/plugins_reference/storm/storm_overview.md

 will display current status of the topologies, in a rather primitive form.

+Also, the Storm plugin kill all running topologies at one of the first step of the removal action (`--action remove`).

+Of course, all this will occur only on topologies HADeploy is aware of (Defined with [`storm_topologies`](./storm_topologies)).
+Other topologies will not be impacted.

 ## Asynchronous mode

 A single topology launch take a signifiant amount of time.
 When there are several ones to launch, performing all launch simultaneously can save a lot of time.
 This is the default behavior of HADeploy.